-Meet Alex, a student studying to be a nurse at the University of East Anglia who volunteered with our project in Ghana for two weeks.
-Alex and her friend Lora volunteered through the medical programme and worked at the clinic in Senya-Beraku, where Alex worked in the maternity ward and Lora worked with mental health.
+Meet Alex, a student studying to be a nurse who volunteered with our project in Ghana for two weeks.
+Alex and her friend Lora volunteered through the Vocational Impact medical placement and worked at the clinic in Senya-Beraku, where Alex worked in the maternity ward and Lora worked with mental health.

 Alex had done some travelling before, but told us that her experience in Ghana was unlike anything she’d ever done before.
 This trip was particularly special for Alex, because this is the type of work she wants to continue doing once she finishes her degree.

-Since Alex and Lora went to Ghana for the medical programme, we were interested in hearing more about their work in the clinic:
+Since Alex and Lora went to Ghana for their medical elective, we were interested in hearing more about their work in the clinic

-Alex and Lora are both studying medicine in school, so we wanted to hear a bit about how this experience related to Alex’s career plans and her studies:
+Alex and Lora are both studying nursing at the University of East Anglia university, so we wanted to hear a bit about how this experience related to Alex’s career plans and her studies:

-How great that they’re continuing to work with the organisation!
-We were also so happy to hear that Alex would recommend volunteering in Ghana to a friend:
+We were also so happy to hear that Alex would recommend volunteering in Ghana to a friend

 Would you like to Volunteer with us or know more?